CD player: Inner workings

 The process of playing an audio CD, touted as a digital audio storage medium, starts with the plastic polycarbonate compact disc, a medium that contains the digitally encoded data.
-The disc is placed in a tray which either opens up (as with portable CD players) or slides out (the norm with in-home CD players, computer disc drives and game consoles).
+The disc is placed in a tray that either opens up (as with portable CD players) or slides out (the norm with in-home CD players, computer disc drives and game consoles).
 In some systems, the user slides the disc into a slot (e.g., car stereo CD players).
-Once the disc is loaded into the tray, the data is read out by a mechanism that scans the spiral data track using a laser beam.
+Once the disc is loaded into the tray, the data is read out by a mechanism that scans the circular data tracks using a laser beam.
 An electric motor spins the disc.
-The tracking control is done by analogue servoamplifiers and then the high frequency analogue signal read from the disc is digitized, processed and decoded into analogue audio and digital control data which is used by the player to position the playback mechanism on the correct track, do the skip and seek functions and display track, time, index and, on newer players in the 2010s, display title and artist information on a display placed in the front panel.
+The tracking control is done by analog servo amplifiers and then the high-frequency analog signal read from the disc is digitized, processed and decoded into analog audio and digital control data which is used by the player to position the playback mechanism on the correct track, do the skip and seek functions and display track, time, index and, on newer players in the 2010s, display title and artist information on a display placed in the front panel.

-Analogue signal recovery from the disc
+Analog signal recovery from the disc

 To read the data from the disc, a laser beam shines on the surface of the disc.
 Surface differences between discs being played, and tiny position differences once loaded, are handled by using a movable lens with a very close focal length to focus the light on the disc.
-A low mass lens coupled to an electromagnetic coil is in charge of keeping focused the beam on the 600 nm wide data track.
+A low-mass lens coupled to an electromagnetic coil is in charge of keeping focused the beam on the 600 nm wide data track.

 When the player tries to read from a stop, it first does a focus seek program that moves the lens up and down from the surface of the disc until a reflection is detected; when there is a reflection, the servo electronics lock in place keeping the lens in perfect focus while the disc rotates and changes its relative height from the optical block.

 Different brands and models of optical assemblies use different methods of focus detection.
 On most players, the focus position detection is made using the difference in the current output of a block of four photodiodes.
 The photodiode block and the optics are arranged in such a way that a perfect focus projects a circular pattern on the block while a far or near focus projects an ellipse differing in the position of the long edge in north–south or west-southwest.
-That difference is the information that the servoamplifier uses to keep the lens at the proper reading distance during the playback operation, even if the disc is warped.
+That difference is the information that the servo amplifier uses to keep the lens at the proper reading distance during the playback operation, even if the disc is warped.

 Another servo mechanism in the player is in charge of keeping the focused beam centered on the data track.